MathWorks-Teaching-Resources/Calculus-Derivatives_es/README.md

 ## Products ##
-MATLAB, Symbolic Math Toolbox&trade;, Curve Fitting Toolbox&trade;
+MATLAB(R), Symbolic Math Toolbox&trade;, Curve Fitting Toolbox&trade;

 ## License ##
 The license for this module is available in the [LICENSE.md](LICENSE.md) file in this GitHub repository.